romaricdrigon/fastimage/README.md

 FastImage finds the dimensions or filetype of a remote image file given its uri by fetching as little as needed, based on the excellent [Ruby implementation by Stephen Sykes](https://github.com/sdsykes/fastimage).

+This version was forked from [Tom Moor PHP port](https://github.com/tommoor/fastimage), and introduced a few changes:

+ * usage of exceptions
+ * ability to customize HTTP headers
+ * composer-ready

 ## Usage
 ```php